 Foto: Viktors Tjarve

 Old Pharmacy – in the oldest wooden building of Valmiera can be seen part 2 “Valmiera – the city of district and region” and “Farmstead” of a permanent exposition “Tell me, the Gauja, the story of Valmiera”, created in 2008.
+The exhibition closed due to reconstruction.

 The Old Pharmacy built in 1735 on the Valmiera castle ruins, which were destroyed during the Northern War in 1702.
 Till the 21th century it was supplemented with masonry and wooden annexes, forming a 4 building complex.
 In 1755 a doctor J.V.
 Reihenavs sat up a pharmacy.
 In 1912 the government of Valmiera bought this property as the first government`s pharmacy in the Baltic region.
 It was up to the year 1965.
 After restoration (1995) in the rooms of pharmacy was arranged the R.V.
 Vītols exhibition hall.